creativescala/doodle/docs/src/pages/development/design.md

 We provide convenience operations for common operations.
 For example, we can just `draw` a `Picture` without providing a `Canvas` or `Frame`, or having to deal with `IO`.
+The most convenient operation is usually presented as the default.
+So we expect people will want to use `draw` more than `drawWithFrame` or `drawToIO`, and hence it has the shortest name and is introduced first in documentation.

 Conveniences that run `IO` should be implemented as syntax.
 Other conveniences should generally be implemented as methods on algebras,